PonyCid/ThirdCamerasVrChat/README.md

 -----------------------------------------------------

 # Rules
-If you find this prefab useful, all I ask is a simple credit somewhere or a "Thanks message" to "cid33(PonyCid)#0754" or on my Discord server.
+If you find this prefab useful, all I ask is a simple credit somewhere or a "Thanks message" on my Discord server or twitter.

 # Warning
 This is a beta version, the configuration is messy and not optimal.